mk4001/VE-Display/README.md

 ## Important Notes About Values

 - Smart Charger current may differ from the rounded value shown in VictronConnect.
 VE-Display displays the value decoded from the BLE Instant Readout packet.
-- Orion XS output current is currently estimated from input voltage, input current, and output voltage because the observed Orion XS BLE payload exposes input current reliably but does not expose a separate documented output-current field in the same way.
+- Orion XS output current is not currently shown because the observed Orion XS BLE payload exposes input current reliably but does not expose a separate confirmed output-current field in the same way.
 - BLE scanning in the background is limited by iOS.
 When the iPhone screen is off, iOS may suspend or reduce BLE scanning even if CarPlay is active.

 ## How It Works